- ASSISTANT PROFESSOR (PENDING) | Radiology

 - Mount Sinai Queens

 Dr. Lewis has authored and co-authored numerous peer-reviewed publications and actively lectures around the country.
-She is a reviewer for multiple peer-reviewed imaging journals.
-Dr. Lewis is also actively involved in radiology resident education, serving as a member of the Core Clinical Competency Committee.
-She is a member of the Alpha Omega Alpha Medical Honor Society, Radiologic Society of North America, and American Roentgen Ray Society.
-She is board-certified by the American Board of Radiology in Diagnostic Radiology.
+She is a peer reviewer for multiple peer-reviewed imaging journals.
+Dr. Lewis is also actively involved in radiology resident education, serving as the chair of the Core Clinical Competency Committee and chair of the Program Evaluation Committee.
+She is a member of the Alpha Omega Alpha Medical Honor Society, Radiologic Society of North America, American Roentgen Ray Society and Society of Abdominal Radiology.
+She is board-certified by the American Board of Radiology in Diagnostic Radiology

 - CT Scan Of The Abdomen

 - Diagnostic Ultrasound Of The Abdomen

 MD, Case Western Reserve University

 Radiological Society of North America

 Humanism and Excellence inTeaching Certificate of Honorable Mention